siddhantmittal7/KeywordCounter-FibonacciHeapImplementation/README.md

 $ make
 $ java keywordCounter input.txt
 ```
-- Just copy the two input files in this directory and replace input.txt with the new input file name
+- Just copy the two input files in this directory and replace input.txt with the new input file name.
+Or just provide the correct path of the input file instead of input.txt

 # Output format
 - Output will be printed in output_file.txt.
 - Output for a query should be comma separated list without any new lines.
 Once the output for a query is finished you should put a new line to write the output for the next query

 # Assumptions
 - Input keyword can be any arbitrary string including alphanumeric characters and special  symbols.